cathei/BakingSheet/docs/data-verification.md

 }
 ```

 `ResourcePathVerifier` can verify any `ResourcePath` column.
-Additionally you can specify more information with `PropertyInfo`.
+Additionally you can specify more metadata with attributes and query from `PropertyInfo`.
 ```csharp
 public class PrefabSheet : Sheet<PrefabSheet.Row>
 {